-The right hand side bar represent the population of leads who converted (in the training dataset).
-In the example below, Enterprise companies represent 23% of the conversions.
+The right hand side bar represents the population of leads who converted (in the training dataset).
+In the example above, Enterprise companies represent 23% of the conversions.

-Because Enterprise companies represent a larger portion of conversions than they represent of the population of leads, it means the segment of Enterprise companies is converting at a higher rate than the average (of the training dataset).
+Because Enterprise companies are much more common among converted leads than in the general population, it means Enterprise companies are converting at a higher rate than the average (of the training dataset).

 How to understand your ICP?

-- Core - your bread and butter traits, represent the majority of your leads and typically convert like the average or better pretty well.
+Core - your bread and butter traits.
+These represent the majority of your leads and typically convert like the average or better.

-- A core trait is probably not an eye-opener to you as this is most of your conversions.
-This is what you expect, it is predictable.
-This is what you want the model to predict - those who convert predictably based on the traits of those who have historically converted.
+- A core trait is probably not an eye-opener to you: this is most of your conversions.
+It is what you expect and is predictable.
+This is what you want the model to predict - those who will convert based on the traits of those who historically converted.

-- Anti - traits that are indicative of someone who don't convert
+Anti - traits that are indicative of someone who doesn't convert

-- Niche - leads with these traits convert well, you just don't have that many
+Niche - leads with these traits convert well, but are fairly rare